-There is a PETSc routine that is nearly the opposite of VecSetValues(), that is, VecGetValues(), but it can only get local values from the vector.
+VecGetValues () can only access local values from the vector.
 To get off-process values, the user should create a new vector where the components are to be stored, and then perform the appropriate vector scatter.
 For example, if one desires to obtain the values of the 100th and 200th entries of a parallel vector, \mathbf{p} , one could use a code such as that below.
 In this example, the values of the 100th and 200th components are placed in the array values.
 In this example each process now has the 100th and 200th component, but obviously each process could gather any elements it needed, or none by creating an index set with no entries.

 '''

+/ initial vector, destination vector /

 Vec

-/ initial vector, destination vector /

 p, x;

-scatter;

-VecScatter
+VecScatter scatter;

 / scatter context /

+from, to;

 / index sets that define the scatter /

-from, to;

 PetscScalar values;

+idx from[] = \{100,200\}, idx to[] = \{0,1\};

 PetscInt

-idx from[] = \{100,200\}, idx to[] = \{0,1\};

-VecCreateSeg(PETSC COMM SELF,2,&x);
+VecCreateSeg(PETSC COMM SELF.2.&x):

 ISCreateGeneral(PETSC COMM SELF,2,idx from,PETSC COPY VALUES,&from);

-ISCreateGeneral(PETSC_COMM_SELF,2,idx_to,PETSC_COPY_VALUES,&to);
+ISCreateGeneral(PETSC COMM SELF,2,idx to,PETSC COPY VALUES,&to);

 VecScatterCreate(p,from,x,to,&scatter);

 VecScatterBegin(scatter,p,x,INSERT VALUES,SCATTER FORWARD);

-VecScatterEnd(scatter,p,x,INSERT_VALUES,SCATTER_FORWARD);

-VecGetArray(x,&values);
+VecScatterEnd(scatter,p,x,INSERT VALUES,SCATTER FORWARD);

+VecGetArrav(x.&values):

 ISDestroy(&from);

 ISDestroy(&to);

 VecScatterDestroy(&scatter);

 '''